cdeljunco/gpcca/MODIFICATIONS-README.txt

 This folder contains tests of the G-PCCA algorithm on several models.
 Read this file to learn how to run the algorithm.

-The original algorithm that I got from Bernhard Reuter is run from the file main.m.
+The original algorithm that I got from Bernhard Reuter is run from the file main_interactive.m.
 It is completely interactive and requires the user to input the count matrix and select several options while it is running.
+A slightly modified version is in main.m which takes the file name of the count matrix and kmin and kmax as arguments.

 I wanted to automate the process so I split up the algorith into 2 parts: